Amrit3533/keshavSoft_frontend/README.md

 ## Pages Overview

 -   `index.html`: The main landing page featuring a hero carousel, program highlights, and student testimonials.
--   `about.html`: Provides details about KeshavSoft's mission, team, and the technologies taught.
+-   `about.html`: Provides details about Internshala's mission, team, and the technologies taught.
 -   `internship.html`: Lists available internship programs with detailed descriptions, learning outcomes, and application forms.
 -   `contact.html`: A comprehensive contact page with a contact form, direct contact methods (Email, WhatsApp), FAQs, and location information.
 -   `dashboard.html`: A personalized dashboard for enrolled students to track their progress and access course materials.